-- 1. Physically connect the internet server to your LAN and power it on. - Configure one computer on your network to have the IP address of 192.168.100.2 (or any unique IP address in the 192.168.100.XXX network) and a subnet mask of 255.255.255.0.
-Please note the original IP settings of the computer before changing it.
+- 1. Physically connect the internet server to your LAN and power it on. - Configure one computer on your network to have the IP address of 192.168.100.2 (or any unique IP address in the 192.168.100.XXX domain) and a subnet mask of 255.255.0.
+Please note the original IP settings of the computer before changing them.
 Restart the computer. - 3.
 Run Telnet and connect to the internet server through its default address of 192.168.100.1. - When prompted for the password on the opening screen, press the <Enter> key.
 There is no default password. - 5.
 In the Main Menu choose System Configuration. - 6.
 In the System Configuration window choose Local LAN -> IP Address and type in the IP address you wish to assign to the internet server. - Also in the System Configuration window choose Local LAN -> Subnet Mask and enter the correct subnet mask.
-Hint: If left blank, the internet server will automatically assign the standard subnet mask for Class A, B or C IP addresses. - Rreturn to the main menu and choose 'Save Configuration'.
+Hint: If left blank, the internet server will automatically assign the standard subnet mask for Class A, B or C IP addresses. - 8.
+Press to return to the main menu. - 9.
+Press to Save Configuration settings.
 The internet server will automatically save the new settings and reboot, disconnecting your telnet session.
-When it comes online again, the new settings will be in effect. - Change the IP address and subnet mask of the computer back to their original configuration.
+When it comes online again, the new settings will be in effect. - 10.
+Change the IP address and subnet mask of the computer back to their original configuration.
 Reboot the computer.